September 9-12, 2021

 Amy has degrees in modern dance, kinesiology, and physiology.
 Her art and science backgrounds give her a keen understanding of learning movement skills, composition, pattern recognition, and systematic exploration.
 She translates that understanding into practical approaches to spinning techniques, highlighting the creative dance and mechanical feat that is spinning.
 She teaches spinning and knitting at venues across the country and is well known for her animated and engaging teaching style.
 Amy has published articles in PLY Magazine and Spin-Off.
 You can find out more about her work on her website, www.stonesockfibers.com and on her Blog, stonesockblog.blogspot.com

 Erin is a long-time fiber artist who enjoys crocheting, spinning, weaving, needle felting and wet felting.
-She has been needle felting for over seven years.
-Several of her needle felted dolls were featured in Art Doll Quarterly magazine last winter.
+She has been needle felting for over nine years.
+Several of her needle felted dolls were featured in Art Doll Quarterly magazine in 2019.
 She has also won several Reserve Champion awards in the Design Competition at the Wisconsin Sheep & Wool Festival with her needle felted and wet felted creations.
 Most of all, Erin loves teaching others.
 She has taught workshops at the Midwest Fiber Frolic, Wisconsin Sheep & Wool Festival, and at Wool Warp and Wheel.
-Erin is an experienced and patient instructor and welcomes students of all ages and skill levels
+Erin is an experienced and patient instructor and welcomes students of all skill levels

 Emily has loved fiber, jewelry, and sparkly things since she can remember.
-After receiving her BFA from Adrian College, where she studied metalsmithing and textile techniques, she learned to spin as a way to get back in the classroom.
+After receiving her BFA from Adrian College where she studied metalsmithing and textile techniques, she learned to spin as a way to get back in the classroom.
 Now she creates handcrafted jewelry and hand dyed fiber goods for her business, Bricolage Studios, and teaches classes and workshops throughout the United States on spinning, fiber preparation, and jewelry/metalsmithing.
-Emily works from a cooperative fiber studio in Kalamazoo, MI where she enjoys the camaraderie of her studio mates and the occasional pint from the attached brewery.